Skip to main content

 • 1.35.6

-• we found and fixed a bug in exception handling in peer-state-actionspull-4357
+• we found and fixed a bug in exception handling in peer-state-actions pull-4357

 • we found and fixed a busy loop when demoting a peer from hot to warm pull-4385